Two Efficient Ridge Solutions for the Incremental Broad Learning System on Added Inputs: Complexity Comparison and Numerical Experiments

 \section{Complexity Comparison and Numerical Experiments}

-To compare the existing BLS algorithm \cite{BL_trans_paper} and the proposed BLS algorithms in learning speed and testing accuracy, we calculate the expected flops (floating-point operations) and conduct numerical experiments in this section.
+To compare the learning speed and testing accuracy of the existing BLS on added inputs~\cite{BL_trans_paper,my_ppaapper1_on_BL} (i.e., \textbf{Algorithm 2}), the proposed recursive BLS (i.e., \textbf{Algorithms 3} and \textbf{4}) and the proposed square-root BLS (i.e., \textbf{Algorithms 5} and \textbf{6}), we calculate the expected flops (floating-point operations) and conduct numerical experiments in this section.
+The experiments are carried out on MATLAB software platform under a Microsoft-Windows Server with $128$ GB of RAM.
+For the enhancement nodes, the tansig function is chosen, and the weights ${{\mathbf{W}}_{{{h}_{j}}}}$ and the biases ${{\mathbf{\beta }}_{{{h}_{j}}}}$ ($j=1,2,\cdots, m$) are drawn from the standard uniform distributions on the interval $\left[ { } \right]$.